-For Mental Health Awareness Month, Bladder & Bowel UK’s Children’s Specialist Nurse, looks at how bladder and/or bowel issues can cause stress and affect a young person’s mental health.
+For Stress Awareness Week, we look at how bladder and/or bowel issues can cause stress and affect a person’s mental health.

-Historically, continence problems (wetting and soiling) in childhood were thought to be the result of an underlying psychological, emotional, or behavioural problem.
-A journal article written in 1972 stated that… enuresis has long been considered a sign of emotional disturbance…
+Historically, continence problems (wetting and soiling) in childhood were thought to be the result of the child having an underlying psychological or behavioural problem.
+Now out-dated research from 1972 found that “enuresis has long been considered a sign of emotional disturbance,” and that most children with soiling have an underlying emotional disorder.

-Often families will say that their child does not appear to be upset by the wetting or soiling and will deny they have had a wetting or soiling accident.
-This obviously increases the overall stress within the household.
-However, it is helpful if families can understand that many children are unaware of the bladder or bowel leakage when it happens.
-For those that are aware, or who become aware a little later, the denial aspect is a coping mechanism and the way that many children will use to help them manage and deal with the problems they are having.
+Often parents will report that their child appears to be unbothered by the wetting or soiling and will deny they have had a wetting or soiling accident.
+This obviously increases the overall stress within the household, but parents need to understand that often the denial aspect is a coping mechanism that many children will use to help them manage and cope with the problems they are having.

-In 2018 a research team interviewed young people with bladder or bowel problems as part of a study.
-The young people described some of the emotional issues they were going through daily.
-Many described how keeping the problem a secret from their peers felt like a burden and described being constantly embarrassed and frustrated that no one appeared to understand what they were going through.
-One young man described his problems as “not life threatening, but life ruining”.
-This reflects the emotional impact continence problems can have.
+A study carried out in 2018 involving interviewing young people with bladder or bowel problems highlighted some of the emotional issues they were going through.
+Many struggled to hide their problem from their peers and felt constantly embarrassed and frustrated that non one appeared to understand what they were going through.
+One young man described his problems as “not life threatening, but life ruining” which reflect the emotional impact continence problems can have.

-Other research projects have investigated the mental well-being and quality of life of informal caregivers who are looking after a family member with a bladder and/or bowel problem.
-They found that the mental health and quality of life of many of the carers was negatively affected by the continence issues.
-Those who contact the Bladder & Bowel UK helpline often relate how stressful the problem is and describe difficulty within the family when there are disagreements about how the issues should be addressed.
+Studies have also looked at the mental well-being and quality of life of informal caregivers involved with looking after a family member with a bladder and bowel problem.
+They found that in many cases caring for a family member with ongoing problems negatively affected the carers quality of life and mental health.
+Parents we work with often relate how stressful the problem is and can also cause rifts within family members when they disagree how the problems should be managed.

-Incontinence in an elderly person is often the trigger for a move into a care home, as the stress and difficulty caused by the day-to-day issues of caring for an individual with a continence problem is often too much for the family member to bear.
+Incontinence in an elderly relative is often the trigger factor for the relative going into a care home as the stress and day to day issues of caring for an individual with a continence problem is often too much for the family member to bear.

-Bladder and/or bowel issues affect individuals of all ages.
-All those involved in supporting them need to be mindful of how having an ongoing bladder or bowel problem may affect an individual’s mental health and well-being.
-As well as treating and managing the underlying bladder or bowel problem it is important that affected individuals are treated holistically so any associated stress, anxiety or mental health problems can be addressed.
-It is also important that health and social care professionals recognize that caring for an individual with a continence problem has an impact on the carer and their wider family.
-They should be provided with the appropriate advice and support regarding managing the individual’s problems, but also on looking after their own mental health and wellbeing.
+Continence problems can affect individuals of all ages and we need to be mindful of how having an ongoing bladder or bowel problem can have an affect on an individual’s mental health and well-being.
+As well as treating and managing the underlying bladder or bowel problem it is important that affected individuals are treated holistically so any associated stress and anxiety can be addressed.
+We must also recognize how caring for an individual with a continence problem can affect some individuals and families should be provided with the appropriate advice and support regarding managing the individual’s problems.

-Providing the right information and support and ensuring any bladder or bowel health issue has been assessed and the appropriate treatment put in place can go a long way in reducing stress and anxiety and improving mental health.
-However, it is also important that we create opportunities for affected individuals to discuss any mental health issues, by asking targeted questions in the right way, having a non-judgmental listening ear and signposting to support.
+Providing the right information and support and ensuring any wetting and soiling problem has been assessed and the appropriate treatment put in place can go a long way in reducing stress and anxiety.
+However, it is also important that we create opportunities for affected individuals to discuss any mental health issues, by asking questions in the right way and having a non-judgmental listening ear.

 Bladder & Bowel UK have lots of information and resources on the website at www.bbuk.org.uk to support people of all ages with bladder and or bowel difficulties.
 These are all free to download and print.

-Bladder & Bowel UK also have a confidential helpline staffed by specialist children and adult nurses.
-You can contact us by completing our web form, by email at email@example.com or by telephone on 0161 214 4591.
+Bladder & Bowel UK also have a confidential helpline staffed by children and adult nurses who are specialists in bladder and bowel care.
+You can contact them by email at firstname.lastname@example.org or by telephone on 0161 214 4591.